vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ```

 ### APIs for fee splits and payments
-* Each liquidity provider's growth-adjusted-LP-share
+* Each liquidity provider's equity-like share
 * Each liquidity provider's average entry valuation
 * The `market-value-proxy`